 The Council has obligations to take account of the Treaty of Waitangi under a number of statutes such as the Local Government Act 2002 (requiring opportunities for Māori to contribute to the Council's decision-making processes), Resource Management Act 1991, Reserves Act 1977 and Conservation Act 1987 etc.

 The spirit of general partnership principles of the Treaty of Waitangi are achieved in consultation with the tangata whenua, Ngāti Toa, through the iwi authority, Te Rūnanga O Toa Rangātira.
 The Council and the Rūnanga maintain a working relationship for the provision of advice and to raise concerns with the Council on its recommendations in the preparation of policy and development issues.
 The Chair of Te Rūnanga O Toa Rangātira, Taku Parai, is also the Council's kaumātua, providing tikanga Māori (customary values and practices) advice and support and is able to attend Council meetings with full speaking rights.

-The agreed principles that guide the Council and tangata whenua are set out in full in the Council’s District Plan.
-In summary they are:
+The agreed principles that guide the Council and tangata whenua are:

 - The Principle of Mutually Beneficial Relationship - Both parties must act reasonably and in good faith, and interact with reason and respect.